kg-construct/rml-lv/spec/section/records.md

 ### Extending the logical source

-A [logical iteration](http://w3id.org/rml/core/spec#dfn-logical-iteration) MUST have a string representation.
+A <a data-cite="RML-Core#dfn-logical-iteration">logical iteration</a> MUST have a string representation.

 <aside class="issue">
 Describe how logical iteration relates to records.